 Also Read: Documents Required for Home Loan

-How loan amount affects the home loan EMI?
+Q. How does the loan amount affect the home loan EMI?

 |Particulars||Floating Rate of Interest|